doki-doki-ai-edition/Mod/README.md

 Yes.
 Your chats are completely localized on your machine, even if you turn your internet off, it'll still work.

+## Does this use chatgpt?

+No. No paid APIs are used in the mod.

+## Will it delete my files

+No. The fangame in the video is different from the mod and it doesn't have the ability to execute code on your machine.
+I also don't plan on doing this, since that's basically just malware.

 ## Are the models uncensored

 It depends on what model you're using.
 You can go to https://ollama.com/library to find uncensored models but they may not follow the system prompt as well which would cause the game to not function correctly.